|

 idea resulted from a promise that Thomas, a Maronite Catholic, had made

+to a saint years before the hospital was founded.
 I did not know it, but The Salvation Army is actually

 considered a Protestant Christian church.
 An international charitable